ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.moma/README.md

 * networkInterfaces - Avilable network interfaces
 * graphics - Information about computers graphics cards and connected monitors
 * inetLatency - Check internet latency against 8.8.8.8
+* dockerInfo - General information on docker - needs an "adduser iobroker docker" on the machine before it will work properly
 * dockerContainers - List of all docker Containers - needs an "adduser iobroker docker" on the machine before it will work properly